kaustav3071/JobSphere/backend/README.md

 - Authentication uses JWT in the `Authorization` header as `Bearer <token>`.
 - See individual route files for detailed API endpoints.

+## Testing

+All user and recruiter routes have been tested using Postman:

+- `POST /register`
+- `POST /login`
+- `GET /logout`
+- `POST /forgot-password`
+- `POST /reset-password/:token`
+- `GET /profile`
+- `GET /verify-email/:token`

+All the above routes are working as expected.✔️

 ---

 For more details, see the code in the respective folders and files.